UNINETTSigma2/documentation/training/material/2022-spring/q_and_a-day1.md

     - Ask for too much time in the start, maybe even maximum wall time allowed, e.g. 7 days.
 It will queue a bit longer but that's okay if you then know better what to ask for the next time
     - Always ask for a bit more time that you expect the job to run.
 So 8h or even 12h if you assume 6h.
 Once you are confident you acn go down a bit.

 38. looking forward to hear more about how to run a program such as R or python, and particularly, how to execute scripts in it.
-Where do we find how we shoudl actually use the HPC for the typical kind of jobs?
+Where do we find how we should actually use the HPC for the typical kind of jobs?
 I am not used to starting jobs on my own computer from the command line-so open a program, tell the program what to do, etc. I suppose this is a required skill for working with the cluster.
     - This topic is outside the scope of this course.
 Running R or python scripts on HPC is not much different from running them on your local machine, unless you have some special parallelization code
     - For the second part of your question : you shall refer to R or python documentation, both of them are made to be used from a command line, then these
     -  command-line commands can be executed on the cluster, just as we did this today.